Last Update: November 18, 2024

 Horizon 7.8 AT Treadmill

-The Horizon 7.8 AT has been engineered for running intervals, but it can also handle your long steady-state runs with its 4.0 HP Rapid Sync motor.
+The Horizon 7.8 AT has been engineered for running intervals, but its 4.0 HP Rapid Sync motor can also handle long steady-state runs.

 The 7.8 AT Treadmill has all the fun of a treadmill compatible with subscription content without commitment.
 The Bluetooth speakers and device rack allow you to stream your favorite fitness platform from your smart device.
-If you prefer not to subscribe to a platform, there are multiple training programs built into the 7.8 AT.
+Multiple training programs are available on the 7.8 AT.

 The Horizon 7.8 AT incorporates the Sprint 8 program.
 This program takes only 20 minutes, three times a week.
 It intersperses eight 30-second all-out sprint intervals with 90 seconds of active recovery.
 The sprints are always at your maximum effort, so the workout never gets easer.
 As you get better and faster, so do the sprint intervals.
 The QuickDial controls let you scroll through speed and incline decreases quickly to hit the right pace every time.

-Everything comes with a subscription nowadays, and there are so many different ones to choose from.
+Nowadays, everything comes with a subscription, and there are so many different ones to choose from.
 The Horizon 7.8 AT lets you pick your favorite, switch it up, or go without one.
 The treadmill retains all of its functions regardless, so you aren’t locked into any one type of content.
 And if you get tired of intervals, take a break, prop your tablet or phone on the device rack, and stream your favorite shows or music through the Bluetooth speakers.

 + PROS